digitalocean/sea-notes-saas-starter-kit/README.md

 **SeaNotes** is a SaaS Starter Kit — a simple, production-ready notes app built with modern tools and fully integrated with DigitalOcean services.

 This repository gives you everything you need to build and launch a real SaaS app on DigitalOcean App Platform.
 It’s designed to help you get started fast — whether you’re developing locally or deploying to the cloud.
-SeaNotes includes a complete implementation of a notes app to show how common SaaS features like auth, billing, and storage come together using DO’s infrastructure.
+SeaNotes includes a complete implementation of a notes app to demonstrate how common SaaS features, such as authentication, billing, and storage, come together using DO’s infrastructure.

 SeaNotes comes pre-integrated with:
 - **Stripe** for subscription billing and payments